pascalpp/pascal.com/src/routes/diary/2024-03-30-troubleshooting-an-appkit-bug/page.md

 ### Keyboard Maestro

-I also tested this in the popular macro utility [Keyboard Maestro](https://www.keyboardmaestro.com), which has a `Set Desktop Image` action that allows you to set the desktop image, scaling method, and fill color, likely using the same `NSWorkspace.shared.setDesktopImageURL` API method.
+I also tested this in the popular macro utility [Keyboard Maestro](https://www.keyboardmaestro.com), which has a `Set Desktop Image` action that allows you to set the desktop image, scaling method, and fill color, likely using the same `setDesktopImageURL` API method.
 Keyboard Maestro is able to set the fill color in Monterey, but not in Sonoma.

 ![Keyboard Maestro](./keyboard-maestro.webp){ .bordered loading=lazy }